Ringette in Canada: Olympic ringette team

 Currently the sport of ringette is not recognized by the International Olympic Committee (IOC) and therefore is not a part of the Winter Olympic programme.
 The sport has a relatively narrow profile and is played predominately in four nations: Canada, Finland, Sweden, and the United States.

 The International Olympic Committee has a rule that no new sport will be allowed into the Olympics unless it is organized for and played by both females and males at the international level.

 Ringette is played predominantly by female athletes and the IOC has higher requirements for male participation.
 The charter stipulates that ringette be played extensively in seventy-five countries by men on four different continents and played by women in no less than forty countries and on three different continents.
-Outreach efforts by officials in Canada and Finland to have the sport recognized by the IOC have not been successful thusfar.
+Outreach efforts by officials in Canada and Finland to have the sport recognized by the IOC have not been successful thus far.